Sequential Monte Carlo Bandits

-The proposed SMC-based MAB framework diverges from state-of-the-art MAB techniques, and provides a flexible framework for solving a rich class of MAB problems: ($i$) it leverages SMC for both posterior sampling and estimation of sufficient statistics for Bayesian MAB algorithms --- \ie Thompson sampling and upper confident bound-based policies; ($ii$) it addresses restless bandits via the general linear dynamical system --- with unknown parameters via Rao-Blackwellization; and ($iii$) it targets complex nonlinear reward models --- both stateless and context-dependent distributions.
+The proposed SMC-based MAB framework ($i$) leverages SMC for both posterior sampling and estimation of sufficient statistics utilized by Bayesian MAB policies, \ie Thompson sampling and Upper Confidence Bounds; ($ii$) addresses restless bandits via the general linear dynamical system, and accommodates unknown parameters via Rao-Blackwellization; and ($iii$) targets nonlinear and non-Gaussian reward models, accommodating stateless and context-dependent, discrete and continuous reward distributions.

-Our work extends existing MAB policy algorithms beyond their original settings by leveraging the advances in SMC methods from the approximate inference community.
-We study the general linear dynamical system (which allows for application of the Kalman filter when the parameters are known), and provide the solution for the more interesting unknown parameter case (by combining Rao-Blackwellization and SMC methods).